Brian Esposito

-Brian James Esposito (born February 24, 1979) is an American former professional baseball catcher and current coach who serves as the bench coach for the San Diego Padres of Major League Baseball (MLB).
+Brian James Esposito (born February 24, 1979) is an American former professional baseball catcher and current coach.
 He appeared in three games in MLB with the St. Louis Cardinals and Houston Astros.

 Playing career

 Amateur

 Esposito played college baseball for the University of Connecticut, and in 1999 he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.

 Boston Red Sox

 Esposito was drafted by the Boston Red Sox in the 5th round, with the 152nd overall selection, of the 2000 Major League Baseball draft.